 Socrates closes the main part of this testimony by stating the reason that he never got involved with politics.
 After all, if someone like Socrates was that concerned for the state of Athens, involvement in politics would seem like a natural course of action.

 You have heard me give the reason for [my lack of political involvement] in many places.
 I have a divine or spiritual sign…this began when I was a child.
 It is a voice, and whenever it speaks it turns me away from something I am about to do, but if never encourages me to do anything [positive].
 This is what has prevented me from taking part in public affairs, and I think it was quite right to prevent me.31c-d

-Socrates talks about this in other places, a divine voice that prevented him from doing certain things, in this case, getting involved in politics.
+Socrates talks about this in other places.
+A divine voice that prevent him from doing certain things.
+In this case, he involves in politics.
 This is yet more evidence of divine guidance in Socrates’ life.
 Then concerning politics, he says some remarkable things that are worth considering:

 Be sure, men of Athens, that if I had long ago attempted to take part in politics, I should have died long time ago, and benefited neither you nor myself. . . .
 A man who really fights for justice must lead a private, not a public, life if he is to survive even a short time.31d-32a

-When you are on the inside of politics, especially corrupt politics, then there is an unspoken rule that you are to play by the rules or else suffer the consequences.
+When you are on the inside of politics, especially corrupt politics, then there is an unspoken rule.
+That is you are to play by the rules or else suffer the consequences.
 There is an implicit understanding that if you are a part of the club, then you are beholden to the other club members.
 It is no different than being a member of the mob.
 No doubt it still has its dangers, but it is much safer fighting corruption and injustice from outside the system.
-Socrates ended up losing his life anyway, but as he stated, it probably would have happened a lot sooner if he were a part of the system.
+Socrates ended up losing his life anyway.
+But, as he stated, it probably would have happened a lot sooner if he were a part of the system.

 Socrates Concludes His Testimony